uribench/software-engineering-handbook/config/metadata/README.md

 additional grouping directories.

 There are two types of index.md files:
-- Non-leaf index files - hosted buy non-leaf directories
+- Non-leaf index files - hosted by non-leaf directories
 - Leaf index files - hosted by tree leaf directories

+From the engine generating the above mentioned index.md files, there is no difference between the two types.

 ## Anatomy of Index Files

 Index files are composed of the following parts:
 - Title - mandatory. taken from the navigation configuration (e.g., root.yml).
 - Introduction - optional. taken from metadata.
-- Contents - mandatory. exists only in Non-leaf index files. taken from the navigation configuration.
+- Contents - mandatory. exists only in non-leaf index files. taken from the navigation configuration.
 - Guides - optional. taken from metadata.
 - Topics - optional. taken from metadata.